GT-Edge-AI-Internal/gt-ai-os-community/README.md

 Local models, conversation history and datasets will consume additional storage.

 The provided runbooks are intended to provide a smooth installation and include commands for dependencies.
-Open an issue on the repo is you have problems with the runbooks.
+Open an issue on the repo if you have problems with the runbooks.

 Build and deploy custom generative AI agents and bring-your-own local or external API inference via NVIDIA NIM, Ollama, Groq, vLLM, SGLang and more.